Though heading out through the mountains on a road bike is a great experience, but to really interact with nature, you have to go off-road.

 A mountain bike is your best choice for going off-road on two wheels.
 They can be expensive, but they don’t have to be.

-To show you what to expect, I’ve compiled a general guide to find the best cheap mountain bike and added reviews of five models for comparison.
+To show you what to expect, I’ve compiled a general guide to find the best cheap mountain bike and added reviews of 5 models for comparison.

-In this article I’m going to review the following mountain bikes under $500:
+In this article I’m going to review the following 5 best mountain bikes under $500:

 Best Mountain Bike Under 500 Dollars Review